pcm720/osdmenu-launcher/README.md

 - Support for 1080i and 480p (as line-doubled 240p) video modes
 - Support for "protokernel" systems (SCPH-10000, SCPH-15000) ported from Free McBoot 1.9 by reverse-engineering
 - Support for launching applications from the memory card browser
+- Support for cracked HDD OSD 1.10U with 48-bit LBA support

 Due to memory limitations and the need to support more devices, the original FMCB launcher was split into two parts: patcher and launcher.

 ## Patcher

 This is a slimmed-down and refactored version of OSDSYS patches from FMCB 1.8 for modern PS2SDK with some new patches sprinkled in.
-It reads settings from `mc?:/SYS-CONF/OSDMENU.CNF` and patches the `rom0:OSDSYS` binary with the following patches:
+It patches the OSDSYS/HDD-OSD binary and applies the following patches:
-- Custom OSDSYS menu with up to 255 entries
+- Custom OSDSYS menu with up to 250 entries
 - Infinite scrolling
 - Custom button prompts and menu header
 - Automatic disc launch bypass